 Venison Pizza With Sausage

-Everybody loves great grilled venison recipes and when it’s a pizza, made with ingredients you took part in harvesting, it only gets better.
+Everybody loves grilled venison and sausage pizza.
+And when it’s a pizza, made with ingredients you took part in harvesting, it only gets better.
 This grilled pizza recipe is a simple recipe that will feed several.
 I am listing the ingredients I use in my grilled venison pizza but the sky is the limit.
 This recipe is simple and always great in a camp setting.
 The grilled venison pizza can be made in the oven if you can’t wait until your next camping trip.
 Let’s get started.

 - 1/2 pound venison burger